Edmondi-Kacaj/keycloak-box/README.md

 vagrant up
 ```

-When the installation is complete (a few minutes, depending on the download speed), wordpress can be opened in the browser
+When the installation is complete (a few minutes, depending on the download speed), keycloak can be opened in the browser

 <http://192.168.98.117/keycloak>
 ```sh